LEGAL

 • Emailing us at: privacy.compliance@specialtyprogramgroup.com

 To protect your information and privacy, only you, or someone legally authorized to act on your behalf, may make a verifiable consumer request related to your Personal Information.
+Please indicate in your subject line “California Privacy Rights Request” so that we can better respond to you.
 Designated agents making any request will be required to provide signed permission for the agent to submit a request.
 In addition, when an authorized agent submits a request, we may also require that you verify your own identity directly to us or confirm with us that you have requested that the agent to submit the request.
 You may also make a verifiable consumer request on behalf of your minor child.

 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must: